KalpitChoudhari/codexponent/_posts/2023-02-06-benchmarking-in-ruby.md

 ```

-and another method which uses ‘where’
+and another method which uses `where`

 ```ruby
 def meth2